tel: +48 22 499 98 98

 • They possess very high magnetic induction on the surface of the magnet,

-• Wide application in modern technologies – are used in hard drives, electric drive mechanisms, medical devices and various technologically advanced devices.
+• Wide application in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus or other highly developed apparatuses.

 Disadvantages of neodymium magnets: